← All Resources

 Assumes 7% average annual return (real, after inflation) and no existing savings.
 Monthly contributions remain constant.
 Use the Compound Interest Calculator to model with your existing balance.

-The most striking pattern: starting at 25 requires $540 per month to reach $1.5 million.
-Starting at 45 requires five times more ($2,700/month) to reach the same goal.
-And the 25-year-old contributes only $272,160 total while the 45-year-old contributes $712,800.
-Compound growth does the heavy lifting — but only if given enough time.
+The numbers tell a brutal story.
+Starting at 25 requires $540/month to reach $1.5 million.
+Starting at 45 requires five times more — $2,700/month — for the same goal.
+And the 25-year-old only puts in $272,160 total while the 45-year-old contributes $712,800.
+Compounding does the heavy lifting, but it needs time to work.
+Every year you wait makes the math harder.

 Step 6: Understand What Can Go Wrong